myleslinder/analytics-plugin-drift/README.md

   identityType: "userAttributes" | "identify" | "secured"
   page?: boolean; // default is false events?: Set<DriftEventName>;
-  jwtResolver?: () => Promise<string>; // only relevant if identityType = "secured"
+  jwtResolver?: (userId: string) => Promise<string>; // only relevant if identityType = "secured"
 }
 ```

 - `driftId` is the embed id found in your account here [LINK to finding it]
 - `scriptLoad` is either "load" or "manual"
-  - "load" will have the plugin load the script on your behalf [Link to further details]
+  - "load" will have the plugin load the script
   - "manual" will not load the script and you must inform the plugin once the script is loaded
 - `identityType` is one of "userAttributes", "identify", or "secured" and indicates what Drift method should be called when `analytics.identify()` is called.
-- `page` is a boolean value whether or not to manually tell Drift that the page has changed.
+- `page` is a boolean value whether or not to forward `analytics.page()` calls to drift.
+Drift automatically tracks pages, so this is for manually telling Drift that the page has changed.
 You likely want this to be `false`, for more information see [the Drift docs](https://devdocs.drift.com/docs/contact-properties#driftpage)
 - `events` is a set of `DriftEventName` [LINK to types] to determine which Drift events should be propagated to the rest of the plugin system [LINK to explain more]
 - `jwtResolver` is a function that returns a promise resolving to the jwt to pass along to `drift.identify()`

-### Identifying Users & Setting User Attributes

-For `analytics.identify()` this plugin supports secured identities, regular identities, or just setting user attributes based on the value you provide for `identityType`.

-If you choose to use the 'secured' or 'identify' `identityType` the only valid value for `scriptLoad` is "load".
-This is because [`drift.identify()` needs to be called prior to calling `drift.load()`](https://devdocs.drift.com/docs/contact-properties#driftidentifyuserid-attributes) and so this plugin needs full control over when and how the drift script is loaded.
-If you call `analytics.identify()` anytime prior to the script being fully initialized (such as on initial page load) the plugin will identify the user prior to calling `drift.load()` to establish proper auth and identity of the user for use in chat experiences upon the loading of Drift.

-If you use the 'secured' `identityType` then you must provide a function to `jwtResolver` which will return a promise that resolves to the jwt.

-If using `userAttributes` there are no additional considerations.

 ### Script Loading Behavior